 Follow these steps to prepare a garden for spring.

 Looking for slip-on gardening shoes that are more like a sneaker than a clog?
-Check out Native Shoes Jefferson (we like the spring-y blue ombre pattern).
+Check out Native Shoes.
 These are lightweight, hand washable and feature allover perforation detailing for breathable, cool wear.
 If your feet get hot in the yard, these are your shoes.
 You’ll wear them straight into summer when you’re deadheading annuals and planting veggies.